Make Every Data

 Lolo was built in response to some of the shortcomings of certain serverless computing platforms, i.e. Lambda, Azure Functions.
-Lolo simplifies the user experience by coupling several AWS services (Lambda, Kensis, Cloud Watch, API Gateway, DynamoDB and Cloud Formation) into one tool.
-The Lolo Code interface is a lot more flexible as it allows you to create and connect multiple functions in response to event triggers within the application.
-Thus, Lolo will let you build complicated workflows that are very easy to visualize.
+Lolo simplifies the user experience by being an event-driven serverless computing platform with real-time data streaming and monitoring with a baked in state store.
+The interface is flexible as it allows you to create and connect multiple functions in response to event triggers within the application.
+This will let you build complicated workflows that you can visualize.
 Along with being more visual, the Lolo Code creators have eradicated certain limitations that made building serverless applications a complicated affair, hoping that it would streamline the process, while keeping performance high.
 Although this list is not exhaustive, see our 6 key features below.

 Fast Function Invocation.